Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 This is the idea that caught the eye of Hoshino Yoshiharu, president of Hoshino Resorts

-As you may know, Hoshino is known as a big ski enthusiast, and despite his busy work schedule, he is a manager who continues to ski 70 days a year.
+As you know, Mr. Hoshino is known to be a big ski enthusiast, and despite his busy work schedule, he is a businessman who continues to ski 70 days a year.

-For Hoshino, it seemed inevitable that the two ski resorts, which are separated by a small distance, would be connected.
-Hoshino believed that if this connection were realized, it would create immeasurable value for ski resort users, business operators, and the local community.
+For Mr. Hoshino, connecting the two ski resorts, which are located north and south with only a short distance between them, seemed inevitable.
+He believed that if realized, it would create immeasurable value for ski resort users, operators, and the local community.

 This was the perspective of a capable manager who had been entrusted with rebuilding resort facilities all over the country, but it also went without saying that it was the expectation of an avid skier who wanted to see the variety of varied courses more than double